NaitikVora/watchapp/README.md

 To run :  flutter run --no-sound-null-safety as of now as it is in development

 ## Development in process

-# Development environment : Flutter 2.10.4
+## Test environment : Flutter 2.10.4 and Android 11 Device.

 Introducing the Neigbourhood Watch App,